 The Mango Chicken can be prepared on the cooktop or in the Thermomix.
-I don’t use the tikka paste in my recipe as I find the tandoori spice blend from my book “An Indian ThermoKitchen” is a more natural and healthy alternative.
+I don’t use the tikka paste in my recipe as I find the tandoori spice blend is a more natural and healthy alternative.

 The best tip I received from the “Guru’s” chef was not to add the diced chicken to the sauce until you’re ready to serve the dish.
 The chef said in the restaurant and in Indian homes, they marinade the meat in a homemade spice paste and then cooked in the oven.

 Cooking the marinated chicken in the oven gives the meat more flavour.
-It also helps keeps the chicken stay moist and tender.
-The sauce is then made whilst the chicken is cooking in the oven.
+It also helps keep the chicken stay moist and tender.
+The sauce is then made while the chicken is cooking in the oven.
 Once the dish is ready for serving the chicken is stirred through the sauce.